32 MIN READ By Phill Burrows

-One of the main benefits of working with an intuitive, frictionless platform like HubSpot is that your marketing team can seamlessly pass along new leads to the sales team, who can connect with customers via the HubSpot Sales Hub.
+One of the main benefits of working with an intuitive, frictionless platform like HubSpot is that your marketing team can seamlessly pass along new leads to the sales team, who can connect with customers via the HubSpot Sales Hub software.

-Sales reps gain full visibility of a customer’s place in the buying journey with full tracking capabilities along the way.
-There’s never a moment wasted looking for client information—it’s all conveniently located in the same place.
+Sales reps gain visibility of a customer’s place in the buying journey with full tracking capabilities along the way.
+There’s never a moment wasted looking for client information—it’s all conveniently located in the same centralized CRM.

 Salesforce has a 16.8 percent share in the global customer relationship management market.
 So, how does the HubSpot Sales Hub compare to this colossal sales platform?
 Let’s take a look at the differences between Sales Hub and Salesforce